Developers

 // Each result contains:

-// { id, display_name, title, keywords, avatar_url, profile_url }
+// { id, title, keywords, avatar_url, profile_url }

-const res = await fetch("https://musicunited.io/api/v1/blogs?q=dub");
+const res = await fetch("https://musicunited.co/api/v1/campaigns?q=dub");

 const { results } = await res.json();